joshuasrichardson/AntHillSearch/README.md

 - <strong>Select Site</strong> - <code>MOUSEBUTTONDOWN</code>, <code>MOUSEBUTTONUP</code>:
   <p>Users can select sites by clicking on them with the mouse.
-  The selected site's information will then show up on the side of the screen, and a circle will be drawn around the site to help the user keep track of where it is.
-Selected sites can also be moved, expanded, shrunk, deleted, or have their quality increased, decreased, or set to any number between 0 and 255.
-  (see "Move Site," "Expand Site," "Shrink Site," "Delete Site," "Raise Quality," "Lower Quqlity," and "Set Quality" below).</p>
+  A circle will be drawn around the site to  help the user see where it is.
+Selected sites can also be moved, expanded, shrunk, deleted, or have their quality increased, decreased, or set to any number between 0 and 255. (see "Move Site," "Expand Site," "Shrink Site," "Delete Site," "Raise Quality," "Lower Quality," and "Set Quality" below).</p>

 - <strong>Wide Select</strong> - <code>MOUSEBUTTONDOWN</code>, <code>MOUSEMOTION</code>,
   <code>MOUSEBUTTONUP</code>: